 DPO, AE, 09345-0001

-These are the following suffices and their meaning:
+These are the suffixes for an APO/FPO and their region:

 AE – Armed Forces Europe